kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - Taint manager deleting NoExecute tainted pods

 This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `LeaderWorkerSet`, etc.
-- The workload controller will be responsible for the `replicaKey` label on pods it manages.
+- The workload controller will be responsible for the `replicaKey` label and all other labels and annotations on pods it manages.
 We will not create any system for pod labeling or validation of groups.
 - The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, we will only handle evictions.

 This change will not affect scheduling.